lukejacksonn/blog/posts/oceanwind.md

 ## All together now

 Everything was pretty much in place.
 Now all that was left was to pull everything together into a function that would be exposed from the main module, then try using that function in a real life application.

-So let's look at how that was all going to work.
+Let's look at how that was all going to work.

 ```js
 import oceanwind from './index.js';
 document.body.className = oceanwind`mt-1 sm:bg-white`;
 ```

-Most of the projects I work on are either preact or react based.
-So CSS-in-JS wasn't a new concept for me.
-So I reached for a familiar variable input mechanism, a tagged template literal.
+Most of the projects I work on are either preact or react based, therefore CSS-in-JS wasn't a new concept for me.
+I reached for a familiar variable input mechanism, a tagged template literal.
 In most JavaScript styling libraries there is the option to write css inbetween the template literals and so it should feel familiar to most developers.
 It also means that directives can be written over multiple lines as supposed to in one long line (which Tailwind is limited to).
 I thought that this should help improve readability in some instances.

 Now the input method was established I just had to write the function that processed the inputs and generated the desired output.
 The steps I had in my head at this point went something like this: